Logo Directory of Members

 [Gas & Light Productions]

-2000/2001 saw a return to the Discworld of the Terry Pratchett canon with Mort, a story of a boy who became Deaths apprentice until he let a pretty face distract him from his duties, unleashing a series of potential disasters.
-For a number of reasons there was to be no spring production this season.
-2001 saw the most ambitious production to date, Oscar Wilde's The Importance Of Being Earnest, complicated somewhat by using the less well known four act version of the play.
-The gamble paid off with the best box office results that the company
+Deciding that comedies were definitely the way to go, the 2000/2001 season season saw a return to the silly world of the Terry Pratchett canon with Mort, a story of a boy who became Deaths apprentice until he let a pretty face distract him from his duties, unleashing a series of potential disasters.
+Not satisfied, the company then mounted their most ambitious production to date with Oscar Wilde's The Importance of Being Earnest, complicated somewhat by using the less well known four act version of the play.
+The gamble paid off with the best box office results that the company had experienced to date.

-The spring 2002 production saw a move from Fort Calgary to the Joyce Doolittle Theatre at the Pumphouse, where Neil Simons Fools was mounted, using, for the first time, a guest director.
+The spring 2002 production saw a move from the Burns theatre in Fort Calgary, to the Joyce Doolittle Theatre at the Pumphouse.
+G&L's first offering in their new home was Neil Simon's Fools, using for the first time a guest director.
 This too was a financial success and fully justified the move to the better known theatre space.
-The next season saw another Philip King farce, Pools Paradise followed by Paul Runicks hit Broadway comedy I Hate Hamlet.
-A successful run at the Pumphouse continued with the Restoration comedy She Stoops to Conquer by Oliver Goldsmith.
-Offbeat plays The Dresser and Smash soon followed, but the classic tale of Little Women was one of their most popular shows.
+The next season saw another Philip King farce, Pools Paradise followed by Paul Runick's hit Broadway comedy I Hate Hamlet, with the ghost of John Barrymore haunting a young actor.
+Their successful run at the Pumphouse continued with the Restoration comedy She Stoops to Conquer by Oliver Goldsmith.
+G&S then decided to dip into the darker comedies with The Dresser and Smash.
+While both successful, the company decided to change their focus to lighter comedies, offer the gentle classic tale of Little Women in 2005, another smash hit with audiences.

 Contact Info: